tatthien/motionworship-dl/README.md

 ## Usage

 1. Before downloading video, you need to login to MotionWorship website and get the authentication cookie from that site.
-2. Export `COOKIE` environment variable.
+2. Export `MOTIONWORSHIP_COOKIE` environment variable.
 3. Run `motionworship-dl <motionworship-url>`.
 E.g: `motionworship-dl https://www.motionworship.com/vhs-glitch-collection/`